 It’s time for spring backyard clean up

-Early spring manner it’s time to come exterior and clean the yard as hotter weather starts offevolved to set in.
-First duties include raking up dead leaves, and twigs from the backyard neglected final fall and iciness.
-Don’t neglect to easy around flower beds.
+Early spring, it’s time to come exterior and clean the yard as hotter weather starts offevolved to set in.
+First duties include raking up dead leaves and twigs from the backyard, neglecting final fall and iciness.
+Don’t neglect to move around flower beds.

 Fences, walkways, and patios.
-What human beings are doing is cleaning up leaves, slicing lifeless branches from shrubs and timber — now is a good time to form them the way you want them to be,’’ said Valerie Sesler, Penn State Extension.
+What human beings are cleaning up leaves, slicing lifeless branches from shrubs and timber — now is a good time to form them the way you want them to be,” said Valerie Sesler, Penn State Extension.

 It's time for spring backyard clean up 1